gitarrenlia/Hausarbeiten_Philosophie/README.md

 	"Drum transcription via joint beat and drum modeling using convolutional recurrent neural networks" written by Richard Vogl, Matthias Dorfer, Gerhard Widmer and Peter Knees

+	2. Byzantine Fault Tolerance
+	An explanation about the BFT problem of Blockchains.